Frequently Asked Questions

 PTHA 1409 Introduction to Physical Therapy

-- Students that enter the program with all co-requisites completed are more likely to be academically successful in the program
+- Students who enter the program with all co-requisites completed are more likely to be academically successful in the program.

-- Strong academic performance in PTHA 1409 and BIOL 2401 & 2402 correlate with success in this program.
+- Strong academic performance in PTHA 1409 correlates with success in this program.

 Does the PTA Program schedule "Information Sessions" for prospective students?